tehw0lf/airbash/README.md

 Contributions are very welcome, especially additional modules to be able to crack more default keys.
 A template module is [included](https://github.com/tehw0lf/airbash/blob/master/modules/template.sh) in modules/. `crackdefault.sh` contains a template elif statement to include the new module.

 If you want to contribute, make sure your code is licensed under the MIT License (like this project).
-When contributing shell code, please make sure it is POSIX-compliant.
+When contributing shell scripts, please make sure the code is POSIX-compliant.
 Other than that, just open up an issue briefly describing the changes and create a pull request!